Barney730/AAE4011-Group-Project-GP6/README.md

 1.  **Audio Siren:** Pushed via the **Telegram Bot API** to force a loud, overriding sound.
 2.  **Visual Dashboard:** Powered by the **Blynk IoT App**.

-**Engineering Justification for Blynk:** Rather than building a native application from scratch via Android Studio (which is restricted to Android devices and highly time-consuming), Blynk was selected because it is **Cross-Platform (iOS & Android)**, **IoT-ready** for fast alert communications, and highly cost-effective for PoC development.
+**Engineering Justification for Blynk:** Rather than building a native application from scratch via Android Studio (which is restricted to Android devices and highly time-consuming), Blynk was selected because it is **Cross-Platform (iOS & Android)**, **IoT-ready** for fast alert communications, and highly cost-effective for PC development.

 ---